Tri-City Horsemen: History

 The Horsemen were first announced by owner Chris Reynolds in late 2017, with the expressed interest in joining either the Indoor Football League or Champions Indoor Football.
 However, due to instability with both leagues, Reynolds took a "wait-and-see approach" before making a decision with the intent to start play in 2019.

 On October 15, 2018, the Horsemen announced that they had started their own league, the American West Football Conference, and added three other teams to the league, the Reno Express, the Tri-Cities Fire, and Wenatchee Valley Skyhawks.

 On March 23, 2019, the Idaho Horsemen played their first game at the Ford Idaho Center in front of 2054 spectators against the Wenatchee Valley Skyhawks.
 The Horsemen scored on their first drive in five plays on a run by quarterback Hayden Wright.
 The Horsemen went on to win 33–22.
 The Horsemen went undefeated in their first season at 12–0 and earned the right to host the AWFC championship game.
 They defeated the Reno Express 40–20 to win the league championship.

 Prior to the planned start of the 2020 AWFC season, the Tri-Cities Fire folded leading to the Horsemen announcing they would play an independent schedule.
 The league then tried to move forward with three teams — Idaho, Wenatchee, and the expansion Yakima Canines — following the withdrawal of the Reno Express from the league with non-league teams filling for the newly vacant dates.
 The AWFC then postponed the 2020 season due to the ongoing COVID-19 pandemic and then cancelled the season entirely due to the unavailability of arenas during the pandemic.

 After winning the 2023 AWFC championship, the Horsemen were announced as joining the National Arena League (NAL) for the 2024 season.

 After the 2025 season, the Horsemen announced that they would not return to the Ford Idaho Center for 2026, but have made it clear they will stay in the league as they search for a new home outside of Idaho.
 In a September 19, 2025, press release from the NAL, the Horsemen were announced to be going dormant for 2026 and indications are that the team will be relocating to Arizona.

+On July 13, 2026, the Horsemen announced their moved to Kearney, Nebraska, and were rebranded the Tri-City Horsemen and will play at the Viaero Center beginning in the 2027 season, marking the first time since 2004 when the Tri-City Diesel played in the National Indoor Football League from 2001 to 2004.
+On August 10, the team leaked that they would join the American Arena League for the 2027 season.